 Beth’s DIY Auto Repair, Where A Long Chain and Some Gumption Can Fix Anything.
 I think that’s too long to fit on a business card, but it’ll do.
-It’s been ages since I shared anything, ya know, head-shakingly redneck around here.
-But today I’ve got another doozy.
 Long story short – I finally got my dream vehicle.
 A Jeep Wrangler.
 The downside is that it was in an accident.
 Among other things, the accident knocked the frame crooked.
-Can you fix a crooked frame?
+Can you straighten a bent vehicle frame?
 Yes.
 Yes you can.

 That bar thingy across the front should be, you know, not over to the left.
 We couldn’t find anyone local to fix it on an actual frame straightening machine.
 Next best thing: two big trucks and a cottonwood tree.